tldr-pages/tldr/pages/osx/brew.md

 `brew update`

-- Remove old versions of installed formulae.
-If no formula name is given, all installed formulae are processed (use `-n` for dry run):
+- Remove old versions of installed formulae (if no formula name is given, all installed formulae are processed):

 `brew cleanup {{formula}}`